-Fidelity will mail a welcome letter containing enrollment instructions and information to your home before you are expected to meet the eligibility requirements and if you have not yet enrolled.
-If you meet the eligibility requirements and you do not receive the welcome letter, contact the Starbucks Savings team via email at Savings@starbucks.com.
+Participants will receive information from Fidelity containing enrollment instructions and Plan information utilizing your email address and/or home address on file with Starbucks before you are expected to meet the eligibility requirements and if you have not yet enrolled.
+If you meet the eligibility requirements and you do not receive enrollment instructions from Fidelity, contact the Starbucks Savings team via email at Savings@starbucks.com.
 You will need your Social Security number (Customer ID) in order to set up your Personal Identification Number (PIN) when you enroll via the NetBenefitsSM website or by phone.
 If you already have an account with Fidelity, you will use the same Customer ID and PIN to enroll.